elastic/integrations/.github/ISSUE_TEMPLATE/package-checklist.md

 * [ ] Fields follow [ECS](https://github.com/elastic/ecs) and [naming conventions](https://www.elastic.co/guide/en/beats/devguide/master/event-conventions.html)
 * [ ] Dashboards exists (if applicable)
 * [ ] Screenshots of added / updated dashboards
+* [ ] At least a manual test with ES / Kibana / Agent has been performed.
+* [ ] The required Kibana version is set to the lowest version used in the manual test.

 ## Log datasets